beamable/Microservices-TimedRewards/README.md

 This **Unity Custom Package** is a Beamable Microservice intended for use in a Unity project with the "Beamable SDK for Unity".

 **Usage**: This Microservice grants timed login rewards to players.
-Configure a piece of timedRewards content, and use the Claim function on the microservice.
+Configure a piece of `TimedRewards` content, and call the `Claim` method on the microservice.

 **Project Configuration**
 * Configuration follows format of [Distributing A Microservice](https://docs.beamable.com/docs/distributing-a-microservice)